canopas/canopas_unity/README.md

 #### * Create Spaces
 - After Successful Sign in With Google or Apple.
-- Navigate to Spaces screen.
+- Navigate to the Spaces screen.
 - Click on **_Create New Space_**.
 - Fill in the required details and confirm.